Pro-Kiddie/IoTFlaskApp/README.md

-# IoT Flask Web Application on Raspberry Pi
-An Flask web application developed for IoT devices setup on a Raspberry Pi.

-The web application allows user to visualise real-time and historical air quality (PM 2.5 & PM 10) data and send SMS alerts once the air quality passed a certain threshold.
-It also allows users to get real-time air quality readings and turn on/off an air quality warning buzzer via a Telegram bot.

-The web application also supports live-streaming of door camera and captures an image when motion is sensed at door which is also sent to users via Telegram bot.

-To establish access control to these IoT devices, the web application has implemented user login, account management and password reset.
+# AQ Mon Air Quality Monitoring System
+AQ Mon is a scalable air quality monitoring platform with smart alerts, an analytical and self-defense system, used to monitor the air quality of multiple locations in the form of PM2.5 and PM10 readings.
+It can be controlled via a web interface or a Telegram bot.

+The web interface allows for the viewing of real-time PM2.5 and PM 10 readings, as well as the controlling of all devices attached to AQ Mon.

+Configurable PM2.5 and PM10 threshold values act as triggers for the AQ Mon alert system.
+When these thresholds are exceeded, an SMS alert is sent, a warning LED is lit up, and an image of the monitored location is taken.
+This image is run through an image recognition algorithm to generate labels to detect the cause of the spike in PM readings.
+Analytics in the form of historical air quality graphs across different time ranges can be viewed through the web interface.

+Upon investigation, a warning buzzer can be turned on and off, either through the web interface or Telegram bot, to warn the subjects being monitored that their activities are causing air pollution.

+A Telegram bot is implemented as a way to interact with AQ Mon.
+Through the Telegram bot, users may get the PM2.5 and PM10 readings,control the warning buzzer, and initiate photo taking for one or all of the connected devices.

+Motion-initiated photo acts as a self-defense system and acts as a deterrence to tampering.
+It also serves as evidence in such situations.

+The user login, access control, account management, and password reset systems are in place for the AQ Mon web server.

 ## Table of Contents
 1. [Screenshots](#screenshots)